cavli-wireless/P32C31QM/README.md

 9. If WiFi is configured, simple web page can be accessed on *http://192.168.4.1*.
 Generated page includes includes the text received from internet via PPPoS.

-#### Tested with GSM SIM800L, should also work with other SIMCOM & Telit GSM modules.
+#### Tested with Cavli C31QM (NB-IoT/LTE-M/EGPRS Module), should also work with C100QM, C10QM, C10SS, C31SS.

 **Example output:**